Job Analysis

 A7.
 React quickly and respond to emergencies appropriately by directing staff activities to maintain safety and security.

 A9.
-Remain calm and focused on tasks while working in an environment of excessive noise, high-voltage electricity, high-pressure steam, chemicals and extreme temperatures in order to safely and properly maintain the operations of the facility.
+Remain calm and focused on tasks while working in an environment of excessive noise, high-voltage electricity, high-pressure steam, chemicals, and extreme temperatures safely and properly to maintain the operations of the facility.

 KSAPCs highlighted in bold text are not currently on the SPB classification specification